ossf/scorecard/docs/faq.md

 ## Installation / Usage

-### Can I have a preview of the score?
+### Can I preview my project's score?

 Yes, a preview of the Scorecard scores can be seen at https://api.securityscorecards.dev/projects/github.com/<username_or_org>/<repository_name>/ for the repositories tracked by the Scorecard Project for being considered relevant in the Open Source scenario.

-Anyhow, you can generate the scores for any public repository through the CLI following the steps bellow:
+You can also use the CLI to generate scores for any public repository by following these steps:

 1. [Installation](https://github.com/joycebrum/scorecard#installation)
 1. [Authentication](https://github.com/joycebrum/scorecard#authentication)